 The Moisture Festival produces two types of shows: varietè and cabaret.
 Most of our varietè shows are all-ages, although we also produce some late-night varietè shows that cater to a more adult audience.
 Our matinees attract more children, but are not “kids shows.”

-Our cabaret shows feature a tantalizing mix of cabaret stars and ribald comedy/varietè acts producing a unique brand of cabaret show that both seduces and delights.
-For these shows we seek varietè performances with an adult flair.
+Our cabaret shows feature a tantalizing mix of burlesque stars and ribald comedy/varietè acts producing a unique brand of cabaret show that both seduces and delights.
+For these shows we seek experienced burlesque performers and varietè performances with an adult flair.
 This is also the case for the aerial acts performing in the cabaret shows.
 While a few performers may perform in both the varietè and cabaret shows, they usually do different acts in the different types of shows.

 Most acts perform between four and eight minutes.